 - develop a masterplan to deliver a clear, strategic approach that details the services to be provided to the community at the Surf Beach Waste Management Facility

 - prepare a suite of designs and investigations detailing what activities are permitted, where they will be located, and how they are to be built.

 Benefits to the community:

-- Staff with clearer goals and objectives, and a shared understanding of what is ahead of them to meet and improve resource recovery and landfill operational requirements.
+- provide staff with clearer goals and objectives, and a shared understanding of what is ahead of them to meet and improve resource recovery and landfill operational requirements.

-By providing a a Masterplan and detailed plans and designs, we will:
+By providing a masterplan and detailed plans and designs, Council will:

-- allow Council's Waste Services to effectively maximise the available space in order to meet the current and long-term needs of the community.
+- allow Council's Waste Services to effectively maximise the available space in order to meet the current and long-term waste management needs of the community.

 The Surf Beach Waste Management Facility was significantly impacted during the 2019/20 bushfires.

 - The facility received approximately 45,000 tonnes of bushfire-affected waste.
 Close to 30,000m3 of landfill airspace was consumed, which exceeds an entire regular year's airspace.